 Kelvin & Shirley are the high earning couple.
-They earn a combined $400k a year and holds jobs that they are likely to enjoy above average income growth (6% a year).
+They earn a combined $400k a year and holds jobs that they are likely to enjoy above-average income growth (6% a year).
 However, their surplus rate is low as their expenses are also high.
-Kelvin and Shirley are also more comfortable taking risks, so their wealth are allocated to assets of a higher risk spectrum.
+Kelvin and Shirley are also more comfortable taking risks, so their wealth is allocated to assets of a higher risk spectrum.

 Here is the wealth accumulated for the 3 couples at different time intervals:

 All 3 couples managed to build wealth after 20 years.
 (If you invest in sensible investments, following Chris’ formula definitely will help you build wealth)